Understanding Alcohol as a Gateway Drug and Why Early Treatment is Essential

 If you are struggling with alcohol addiction, even in its early stages, getting treatment is the best thing you can do to protect yourself from further harm.
 A residential treatment program allows you to detox in a medically monitored environment to keep you safe and comfortable through the withdrawal process.
 You can then begin your recovery journey through a personalized mix of therapies designed to help you gain the insight and skills necessary to achieve sustainable sobriety from alcohol and prevent yourself from seeking out hard drugs.
 As you gain sobriety, you give your brain the chance to heal itself and restore healthy equilibrium, reversing alcohol-induced damage and preventing future damage.
 You can also explore the environmental and experiential factors impacting your drug use as well as any co-occurring mental health disorders and create strategies for moving forward in healthy ways.
 Throughout your time in treatment, you will be guided by compassionate clinicians and peers who understand what you are going through and will act as your allies through the challenges ahead.

-Quitting alcohol can be a difficult process, but with comprehensive treatment, you can break through your addiction and regain control of your life.
+Quitting alcohol can be a difficult process, but with comprehensive alcoholism use disorder treatment, you can break through your addiction and regain control of your life.
 With the right care in the right environment, you can create not just freedom from alcohol, but lasting emotional wellness, stronger interpersonal relationships, and a more authentic way of being.

 Alta Mira offers comprehensive treatment for people struggling with drug and alcohol addiction as well as co-occurring mental health disorders and process addictions.
 Contact us to learn more about our renowned Bay Area programs and how we can help you or your loved one start the journey toward recovery.